 Why Choose Dr. Raja Mohan?

 Patients choose Dallas breast augmentation cosmetic surgeon Dr. Raj for a variety of reasons.
 He trains and studies with the best in the industry as a peer and leader, and this commitment means that his patients are always able to benefit from advancements at the cutting edge of science and surgery.

 He is knowledgeable and personable and is known for both candor and compassion.
 He really cares about his patients and it shows, both in how he interacts with them as well as in the quality of patient care he provides.

 Ultimately, all roads end with the outcomes, and the reason most people choose Dr. Raj as their Dallas breast augmentation doctor is that he delivers results that speak for themselves.

-If you want to learn more about breast augmentation surgery please call (469) 301-1725 to schedule a consultation with Dr. Raj Mohan, board certified plastic surgeon serving the Dallas-Fort Worth Metroplex.
+If you want to learn more about breast augmentation surgery please call (469) 301-1725 to schedule a consultation with Dallas-Forth Worth plastic surgeon Dr. Raja Mohan.
 He operates in Arlington, Grapevine, Southlake, Dallas, Plano, Frisco, Irving, and Coppell.